One of the ultimate goals in training your dog is being able to trust that they will do as asked without needing a food treat reward every time.

 Example 1: If your dog wants to go outside to explore, you can ask for a Sit and the real-life reward is opening the door for them.

-Example 2: When your pup seeks you out for attention, you can reward keeping all four paws on the floor and not jumping with attention, praise and petting.
+Example 2: When your pup seeks you out for attention, you can reward keeping all four paws on the floor and not jumping with attention, praise, and petting.

 Schedules of Reinforcement: How Often You Reward Your Dog

-If you are clicker training your dog, you start by clicking for every correct response and a click is always followed by a food treat.
+If you are clicker training your dog, you start by clicking for every correct response, and a click is always followed by a food treat.
 For example, every time your dog sits = click and treat.
 The clicker is faded out as your dog becomes fluent in each behavior, which then sets you up to begin phasing out food treats as well.

 "The dog may deign to work for you if he feels like it and if you have food, but the first time you don’t come up with a food reward, he’ll go on strike.
 Basically, think food vending machine.
 You only use it when you want to (when you’re hungry) and if it fails to deliver food on a just a single occasion, you get mad at the machine and then never use it again."

 Dr. Dunbar argues one should never use a continuous schedule of reinforcement when using food treats, so make sure you are incorporating real-life rewards, as described above, from the beginning with your puppy, too.
 However, continuous reinforcement with food during a short ten-minute training session with your puppy is just fine and will help your dog build a positive association with a new cue.
+Continuous reinforcement is also appropriate for practicing training in new and distracting environments.

-This schedule of reinforcement helps to build quality, frequency, and reliability of a cue.
+This schedule of reinforcement helps to build the quality, frequency, and reliability of a cue.
 You should switch to this schedule as soon as possible with your dog once they have learned the verbal cue for a behavior and have had some practice around distractions.

 Variable Intermittent Schedule of Reinforcement

 You've made it to the holy grail!
 A variable schedule of reinforcement is the ultimate goal in using food treats when training your dog.
-A variable schedule means that treats are randomly given for high-quality performance of a cue; your dog doesn’t know when they might get a yummy treat for a Sit, so they keep offering one in hopes of getting paid.
-It builds motivation in your dog because their mindset is, “Well, I didn’t get a treat for this Sit, but let’s try again and maybe this time.
+A variable schedule means that treats are randomly given for high-quality performance of a cue.
+Your dog doesn’t know when they might get a yummy treat for a Sit, so they keep offering one in hopes of getting paid.
+This builds motivation in your dog because their mindset is, “Well, I didn’t get a treat for this Sit, but let’s try again and maybe this time.
 No?
 Okay, how about this time?
 There’s the cheese!
 Let’s do that again!”

 Think about a slot machine.
 Casinos have perfected the use of a variable schedule of reinforcement with their human customers.
 You insert a coin and push the button, but you don’t win every time.
 If you did, the casino would go out of business pretty quick.
 But you think, okay, well, let’s try again.
 And again.
 Another coin, another press of the button.
 Bam!
 You’ve just won a few dollars back!
 And now you’re hooked.
 You keep performing the behavior in the hope that it will be rewarded with a jackpot.